AMReX-Astro/MAESTROeX/docs/_sources/preface.rst.txt

 evolving, so portions of the text are likely to be incomplete or out-of-date.

-MAESTROeX is an updated C++/Fortran implementation of the previous (pure-Fortran) MAESTRO code.
+MAESTROeX is an updated C++ implementation of the previous (pure-Fortran) MAESTRO code.
 Thus, MAESTROeX is able to leverage the updated capability of the AMReX software framework for massively parallel, block-structured adaptive mesh refinement (AMR)